afilbert/valheim-toggle-movement-mod/README.md

   *	This can happen if forward key/button is held, overriding other stamina safeguards
 * Weapons will auto-reequip on exiting swim state if stowed while swimming
 * Auto-jump can optionally function as a toggle
+* Auto-primary-attack can optionally function as a toggle
 * Fully configurable

 ## QOL Detail